solid-contrib/information/solid-events.md

 Demos of Solid solutions preferably by locals building on Solid help the audience focus on practical implementations.
 You can also ask Solid app developers for recorded demos.

+Solid Chat Challenges are set by defining a common goal, for example building a Solid chat app.
+Ideally you have a Challenge leader to give support and guidance throughout the challenge.
+Possibly partnering with a local university as part of a course is a good way to provide structure to the challenge and engage with students.
+Set the challenge criteria carefully and clearly as well as the jury.

+At the end of your first Solid Event it’s a good idea to announce a local Solid Chat Challenge.
+Possibly you will first want to understand local interest before defining the details however make sure to announce it and collect contact details at the first Solid Event.
+Follow up by sending a written description of the local Solid Chat Challenge.

+*Second Solid Event: Solid Chat Challenge prize ceremony with an invitation for local companies and institutions* The prize ceremony is an opportunity to touch base, recognise efforts made, and share experiences.

+You can collect feedback in a written form too to understand how the local community found the experience.
+The Solid Team are also interested in hearing feedback to see how to improve the on boarding developer experience.

+Make sure to invite local companies and institutions to the Sold Chat Challenge prize ceremony.
+You may want to start the ceremony with a presentation for the local companies to understand Solid and the local Solid challenge.
+The ambition of inviting local companies and institutions is to connect them with those who have built on Solid so that they can implement Solid into local implementations.

+*Third Solid Event: Demonstration of work by local commercial bodies* The third Solid Event in your city is a good opportunity for local companies and institutions to share their experiences of local implementation of Solid.
+It is likely that these implementations are still in early stages.
+The benefit of meeting is that you can ensure interoperable practices on a local level from inception.
+A general introduction to Solid to kickstart your Solid Event can be helpful for newcomers and to warm the attention of the crowd.
+If your event is general and targeted to a wide audience using Solid or looking to use Solid, it is important that you cover What, Why, How, When, described so anyone can understand.
+It is useful to talk about the core values that define the Solid design.
+Value based conversations can be an excellent route to moving these conversations forward.

 ## Speakers
 Solid Events are a great opportunity to highlight local people building on Solid.